Tottenham Royal Engineers: 1917

-1918
+German Spring Offensive

 During the German spring offensive the division was engaged in a series of actions during the Battle of the Lys.
 It had been moved down from Ypres to the Arras sector and taken up positions at Méteren to plug a hole in the broken front.
 On 12 April 19th and 98th Brigades held the line, reinforced by RE signallers and any other troops who could be obtained, while a lorry toured the rear areas to find RE dumps of barbed wire to strengthen the defences.
 The German attack was renewed on 13 and 14 April, when the situation became critical, and the division had to withdraw to a new line.
 By the morning of 15 April new defences had been dug, which were defended during the next two days.
 At 17.00 on 16 April, the pioneer battalion (18th Middlesex) and 11th Field Company made a counter-attack through Méteren itself, taking prisoners and stabilising the position until French reinforcements arrived.
 Meanwhile, 100th Brigade had defended Neuve Eglise.
 The RE companies suffered heavy casualties in these actions.

 The division was relieved on 20 April.
 It went back into the line on 6 May near Dickebusch Lake in the Ypres sector, where the German offensive had been switched.
 The camps and rear areas of the Ypres Salient were quickly turned into strong defensive positions to hold this flank, but the division's infantry were engaged in bitter fighting to hold their positions on 8 May.
 Fighting went on into June, but the German offensive had been broken.
 The division remained in this area until late August, training newly arrived US troops.